-Thankfully, IT professionals are starting to recognise the need to be more people focused and less focused on key performance indicators (KPIs).
+Thankfully, IT professionals are starting to recognize the need to be more people-focused and less focused on key performance indicators (KPIs).
 Look at the exciting shift towards XLAs, for example.
 Now, let's extend that thinking to the way we approach Service Design overall.

 What is service design in ITSM?

 Service Design is essentially a discipline that shapes and tailors your business to fit with your customers’ needs.
 If you want your service to shine – and I’m sure you do – you need to consider the overall experience of your service delivery.
 This is more important now than it’s ever been for both internal and external service providers.

 To put this in context, have a think about your favourite café.
 For some reason you stick with one café in particular, even if there are other ones in the neighborhood.
 Maybe it’s because it has a nicer atmosphere, the staff smile when you walk in, or they have more convenient ways to pay.
 What does your service desk offer that’s a little different to keep customers coming back?

 Now, you're not a café.
 You're a service desk. service desks don’t have paying customers, so why do you need to care about branding?
 Well, you still need to deliver good service – and a large part of this is how you present it.
 And there’s much to learn from commercial businesses.
 Take the 4 Ps of Service Design for example:

 The core of Service Design is the 4 Ps: